flarehotspot/sdk-utils/sdk/mkdocs/docs/api/flare-variable.md

 # The `$flare` global variable
-The `$flare` variable is a global variable in the browser that contains helper functions to work with the Flare API.
+The `$flare` variable is a global variable in the browser that contains helper functions to work with the Flare Hotspot API.

 ### $flare.http.get {#flare-http-get}
 The `$flare.http.get` method is used to perform a `GET` AJAX request.
 It accepts two arguments, the first argument is the URL to send the form data to, and the second argument is the query params.